 Connections Between Women and Writings Within European Borders (COBWWWEB)

-- connect this data to other national collections in women’s literature;
+- connect these data to other (national or international) collections in women’s literature;

-- create a set of standards to exchange data based on CLARIN guidelines for shared metadata and service-based infrastructures.
+- create a set of standards for exchanging data, based on CLARIN guidelines for shared metadata and service-based infrastructures.

-These standards will be implemented by international partners: the Selma Lagerlöf Archive and the Literature Bank in Sweden; the Serbian Knjiženstvo; the Norwegian Female Robinsonades and the Swiss Women in Arcadia (1690-1800) databases.
+These standards can, now, be implemented by international partners.
+To begin with this was realized by the COBWWWEB partners: the Serbian Knjiženstvo; the Norwegian Female Robinsonades and the Swiss Women in Arcadia (1690-1800) databases.

-Development is carried out by Huygens ING.
-Partner projects are those of: Jenny Bergenmar and Leif-Joran Olsson, Biljana Dojcinovic and Zaharije Radivojevic, Anne Birgitte Ronning and Asgeir Nesoen, Tatiana Crivelli and Peter Pfenninger Gilliéron.
+Development was carried out by Huygens ING.
+Partner projects were those of: Biljana Dojcinovic and Zaharije Radivojevic, Anne Birgitte Ronning and Asgeir Nesoen, Tatiana Crivelli and Peter Pfenninger Gilliéron.

 SvD, December 2015